 Target Keywords and Their Organic Ranking

-This is perhaps the most common metric that every SEO uses.
+This is perhaps one of the most common SEO metrics used in the industry.
 Continue to use the Organic keyword ranking in Google and use a keyword tracker to monitor those that are sending the maximum traffic to the website.

 SEMrush position tracking is a great way to monitor positions for any keyword.
 The data is daily updated so you can see the progress over time.
 Moreover, a side by side comparison of your keywords rankings vs. your competitors keyword rankings is possible providing you a clearer idea of the success regarding your SEO efforts.